Annual Conference

 • As you submit your proposal, you should be aware that ASBH is unable to accommodate requests for specific dates and times, as any rescheduling has a serious cascading effect on other presenters.
 If your proposal is accepted, you should be prepared to pay for registration and attend the meeting on the day on which your presentation is scheduled.

 • All presenters must complete a disclosure of any financial interests or other relationships that could be considered a conflict of interest.
-Each co-presenter must submit their own conflict of interest disclosure.
-Proposals will not be accepted into the conference schedule without the completion of all presenters’ COI information.

 • In order for your proposal to be considered “complete” and entered into the review process, you must click the “submit” button at the top right of the proposal page.
 In order to submit your proposal, all proposal tasks must be completed.
 You will receive a confirmation email when you have submitted your proposal successfully.